WARNING: unbalanced footnote start tag short code found.

 7. Switch To A Healthy Diet

 We could not miss out on emphasizing the importance of eating right to alleviate PMS symptoms.
 This includes adding certain foods to your diet such as complex carbohydrates as well as fruits and vegetables rich in vitamins and minerals.
-It also includes eliminating certain types of food from
+It also includes eliminating certain types of food from your diet that aggravate the symptoms of PMS.
+These include excessive salt, which is linked to water retention and bloating, and caffeine, which is linked to crankiness and breast soreness.[ref]Premenstrual syndrome (PMS).
+US Department Of Health And Human Sciences.

 It might seem like there is no way out of the whirlwind of symptoms that come with the premenstrual syndrome.
 However, these few tips can help make things a lot easier for you, especially if you stick with them for the long haul.